Other Registration Questions

 A: If a bankruptcy petition, charging order, writ of summons or other court document instituting a claim is registered against a property, its priority of registration will be deferred for one day in comparison with a usual case of non-court document.
 Its registration will take effect on the day following the actual date of its due presentation for registration.
 Furthermore, the validity of registration of a court document lasts for 5 years only.
 One needs to renew the registration of a court document every 5 years before the expiry of its current registration period.

 Q3: In what ways can the registration of lis pendens be vacated?

-A: A lis pendens in the land register must be vacated by an order of the court.
-Sections 19 to 21 of the Land Registration Ordinance tell you how to apply to the court for an order vacating a lis pendens.
-The Land Registrar will act on the order when it is submitted for registration.
+A: A registered lis pendens in the land register must be vacated by an order of the court.
+Sections 19 to 21 of the Land Registration Ordinance (Cap.
+128) stipulate how to apply to the court for an order vacating a lis pendens.
+The Land Registrar will act on the order when it is delivered for registration.

 Q4: If property owners have changed their residential / correspondence addresses, do they need to notify the Land Registry and will the Land Registry update their addresses in the land record?